*Updated on 4/9/20 to include pregnant nurse precautions for COVID-19. *Affiliate links.

 As an ER nurse who delivered my second baby in early 2018, I have done a lot of research about pregnant nurse precautions to be aware of when you work in a hospital.
 My goal was to make sure that it was safe for me to continue working in such a physically demanding environment with so many potential occupational hazards.

 Fortunately, I was able to work safely right up until a few weeks before giving birth.
-As a per diem nurse, I did not have any maternity or disability benefits so I wanted to save up as much money as possible before I went out on leave.
+As a per diem nurse, I did not have any maternity or disability benefits, so I wanted to save up as much money as possible before I went out on leave.
 Thankfully, I was able to do just that.
 But safety was still my number one concern.
 I hope this information can help other nurses stay safe during their pregnancies as well.

-First off, it is always important that you talk to your doctor to discuss any occupational concerns you have during your pregnancy.
+First off, you must talk to your doctor to discuss any occupational concerns you have during your pregnancy.
 Continue the dialog at your prenatal appointments as you move along your pregnancy.
-If you have questions in between your appointments then contact your doctor.
+If you have questions in between your appointments, then contact your doctor.

 My goal in writing this is not to make pregnant nurses afraid to work in the hospital.
 I am so glad that I was able to safely work as a pregnant nurse for as long as I did.
-Still, there are no shortage of occupational hazards for the pregnant nurse within the hospital setting.
+Still, there is no shortage of occupational hazards for the pregnant nurse within the hospital setting.
 Working safely is the number one goal.

-It is crucial that you communicate with management and your charge nurse about your pregnancy.
+You must communicate with management and your charge nurse about your pregnancy.
 They cannot help you avoid potential pregnancy hazards if they don’t know that you are expecting.

 In the ER and on most floor units within the hospital, patients often receive portable X-rays at the bedside.
-So naturally I was concerned about radiation exposure and how it could impact the health of my unborn child.
+So naturally, I was concerned about radiation exposure and how it could impact the health of my unborn child.
 I felt it was wise to air on the side of safety by not exposing myself to unnecessary radiation during pregnancy.